 See Applying for a building consent for specific requirements, application forms and helpful checklists for getting your building project consented.

 All building work must be done in accordance with the building code and any other relevant legislation.
-Some work may only be carried out by a licensed building practitioner (LBP) or qualified tradespeople.
+Some work may only be carried out by a licensed building practitioner (external link) (LBP) or qualified tradespeople.
 Visit the Restricted building work page for information about the building work that has to be carried out by LBP or qualified tradespeople.